Tina Burner

-Kristian Seeber (born November 10, 1980), known professionally as Tina Burner, is an American drag performer most known for appearing in Shade: Queens of NYC and on the thirteenth season of RuPaul's Drag Race.
-She was a part of a boy band named 5th Ring.
+Kristian Seeber (born November 10, 1980), known professionally as Tina Burner, is an American drag performer most known for appearing in Shade: Queens of NYC, on the thirteenth season of RuPaul's Drag Race, and on the tenth season of RuPaul's Drag Race All Stars.
+He was a part of a boy band named 5th Ring.

 Early life

-Seeber was born and raised in Lowville, NY.
+Seeber was born and raised in Lowville, New York.

 Career

 Seeber used to be in a boy band.
 Tina Burner has been named National Miss Comedy Queen and competed on thirteenth season of RuPaul's Drag Race, where she was eliminated in episode 11 and finished in seventh place.
 She also worked with fashion designer Nicolas Putvinski for a time.

+In 2021, Tina Burner was nominated for a 2021 MAC Award for Best Recording (LaMott Friedman Award) for their album and tour Maybe This Time.

-In 2022, Burner toured the world with their show, Witch Perfect with fellow RPDR stars Scarlet Envy and Alexis Michelle.
-Written by Burner and writing partner Blake Allen, the show is a parody of the Disney movie Hocus Pocus.
+In 2022, Tina Burner toured the world with their show, Witch Perfect with fellow RPDR stars Scarlet Envy and Alexis Michelle.
+Written by Tina Burner and writing partner Blake Allen, the show is a parody of the Disney movie Hocus Pocus.
+With Allen, Tina Burner wrote Farmyard Follies.
+The show debuted in 2023 in Provincetown at the Crown & Anchor and was filmed for a forthcoming documentary feature.
+The show had been in development for three years before its debut.

+On April 23, 2025, Tina Burner was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.

 Personal life

-Seeber was previously in a relationship with Graham Norton, a judge on RuPaul's Drag Race UK; the two had met at Barracuda Lounge in New York City.
+Seeber was previously in a relationship with Irish television host Graham Norton; the two had met at Barracuda Lounge in New York City.
 Seeber moved to the United Kingdom to be with Norton, until their separation in 2006.
+He has a dog, Lady.
+Seeber has been diagnosed with autism and ADHD.